tvuillemin/nicetypes/README.md

 ### Continuous integration

 This module use a [Travis pipeline](https://travis-ci.org/tvuillemin/nicetypes) for continuous integration.
 It performs the following actions when a Git branch is pushed on Github:
-1. checking the style guide,
+1. check the style guide,
-2. running the unit tests and checking the coverage,
+2. run the unit tests and checking the coverage,
-3. in case of tagged release, deploy on PyPI.
+3. in case of tagged release, deploy to PyPI.

 ## Authors